VespucciProject/Vespucci-docs/_posts/2016-07-05-vespucci-user-interface.md

 **A. Menu Bar**

-The menu bar contains all of the general commands for controlling Vespucci: dataset import/export, manipulation, etc. In a Mac OS, this is at the top of the screen (or wherever one's taskbar is at).
+The menu bar contains all of the general commands for controlling Vespucci: dataset import/export, manipulation, etc. On a Mac OS, this is at the top of the screen.

 **B. Toolbar**